vasha54/vasha54/README.md

 **2023** *Antencional test system for the “Antonio Guiteras” thermoelectric*.
 Ronald Guillén Sintes.
 University of Matanzas, Matanzas, Diploma work to opt for the title of Computer Engineering

+**2023** *Computer system for physical test management in the sports selection process in the province of Matanzas*.
+Javier Alejandro González Muñiz.
+University of Matanzas, Matanzas, Diploma work to opt for the title of Computer Engineering

+**2023** *Computer system for the commercial value of the tourist offer of the destination city Matanzas*.
+Randy Mederos Santana.
+University of Matanzas, Matanzas, Diploma work to opt for the title of Computer Engineering

+**2023** *Notification plugin of request to create courses in the Moodle to the category managers*.
+Ana Mónica Rodríguez García.
+University of Matanzas, Matanzas, Diploma work to opt for the title of Computer Engineering

 ## Thesis opponent